Vallabhbhai Patel: Quit India movement

 On the outbreak of World War II, Patel supported Nehru's decision to withdraw the Congress from central and provincial legislatures, contrary to Gandhi's advice, as well as an initiative by senior leader Chakravarthi Rajagopalachari to offer Congress's full support to Britain if it promised Indian independence at the end of the war and installed a democratic government right away.
 Gandhi had refused to support Britain on the grounds of his moral opposition to war, while Subhash Chandra Bose was in militant opposition to the British.
 The British government rejected Rajagopalachari's initiative, and Patel embraced Gandhi's leadership again.
 He participated in Gandhi's call for individual disobedience, and was arrested in 1940 and imprisoned for nine months.
-He also opposed the proposals of the Cripps' mission in 1942.
+He also opposed the proposals of the Cripps mission in 1942.
 Patel lost more than twenty pounds during his period in jail.

 While Nehru, Rajagopalachari, and Maulana Azad initially criticised Gandhi's proposal for an all-out campaign of civil disobedience to force the British to grant Indian independence, Patel was its most fervent supporter.
 Arguing that the British would retreat from India as they had from Singapore and Burma, Patel urged that the campaign start without any delay.
 Though feeling that the British would not leave immediately, Patel favoured an all-out rebellion that would galvanise the Indian people, who had been divided in their response to the war.
 In Patel's view, such a rebellion would force the British to concede that continuation of colonial rule had no support in India, and thus speed the transfer of power to Indians.
 Believing strongly in the need for revolt, Patel stated his intention to resign from the Congress if the revolt were not approved.
-Gandhi strongly pressured the All India Congress Committee to approve an all-out campaign of civil disobedience, and the AICC approved the campaign on 7 August 1942.
+Gandhi strongly pressured the AICC to approve an all-out campaign of civil disobedience, and the AICC approved the campaign on 7 August 1942.
 Though Patel's health had suffered during his stint in jail, he gave emotional speeches to large crowds across India, asking them to refuse to pay taxes and to participate in civil disobedience, mass protests, and a shutdown of all civil services.
 He raised funds and prepared a second tier of command as a precaution against the arrest of national leaders.
 Patel made a climactic speech to more than 100,000 people gathered at Gowalia Tank in Bombay on 7 August: